BirdeeHub/birdeevim/README.md

-for new plugins are all in Lua, and if I want to not load it on startup, I can just put it in opt section and call packadd from an autocommand if I want to only load it when needed.
+for new plugins are all in Lua, and if I want to not load it on startup, I can just put it in opt section and call packadd from an autocommand if I want to only load it when needed. even though it is supposed to be loaded as a plugin and thus should work, I am unsure if including an ftplugin folder works or not as I have not checked.

 ## Questions:

-    1. I dont know how to build nvim plugins with a build step like build = ./install.sh included by a plugin in nix using the overlay in this config.
-Or in general really.
+    1. I dont know how to build nvim plugins with a build step like build = ./install.sh included by a plugin in nix?
-        I have never programmed in a functional language before.
-        That stuff all comes from the repo I cited.
-All I did was add some plugins, and import my config as a plugin.
-        I feel like my main issue here is not knowing where those $src and $out variables come from

-    2. Why markdown preview isnt working. although that one is probably due to dependencies on node I think?
+        Do I just define a custom derivation for those and pass them in like I did my config?

-    3. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.
+    2. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.